tangentsoft/mysqlpp/doc/userman/README.txt

 The third replaceable piece above is the DocBook XSL stylesheet set.
 The stylesheets are the XSLT processor's rules, controlling how the input XML gets transformed to the output format.
-The standard DocBook stylesheet set (link below) includes stylesheets for HTML and XSL-FO output.
-By default, xsltproc looks for these first on your local system, and failing to find them, tries to download them on the fly from the Internet.
-Because this slows processing quite a bit even if you have a fast Internet connection, and it obviously doesn't work when your net connection is down, we've disabled this option.
+The standard DocBook stylesheet set includes stylesheets for HTML and XSL-FO output.
-Therefore, you must have the DocBook XSL stylesheets installed to build the user manual.
+Normally, xsltproc looks for these first on your local system, and failing to find them, tries to download them on the fly from the Internet.
+Because this slows processing quite a bit even if you have a fast Internet connection, we've disabled this feature of xsltproc, so you must have the DocBook XSL stylesheets locally installed to build the user manual.

 Most Unixy type systems have pre-built DocBook XSL stylesheet packages
 available:

-    Red Hat/Fedora: docbook-style-xsl RPM package
+    Red Hat/Fedora: docbook-style-xsl RPM package, base OS repository
-    Mac OS X:       docbook-xsl Fink package (http://fink.sf.net)
+    macOS:          docbook-xsl Homebrew package (http://brew.sh/)
-    Cygwin:         docbook-xml?? package (?? = DocBook version) Ubuntu/Debian:  docbook-xsl, from the standard APT repository
+    Cygwin:         docbook-xml?? package (?? = DocBook version) Ubuntu/Debian:  docbook-xsl package, standard APT repository

-(Please send the name of the package for your system to the mailing list if it isn't listed above, and I'll add it to the list.)
+Please send the name of the package for your system to the mailing list if it isn't listed above, and I'll add it to the list.

 If you can't find a package for your system, you can get the DocBook stylesheets from the source: http://docbook.sourceforge.net/  They're